rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/4-Session4-reproducibility-tools.md

   ```

 The above Dockerfile adds to the jupyter/datascience-notebook container.
 We first change the maintainer information to our information, then create a new conda environment named *session3_env*, and install python, numpy, dask, dask-jobqueue and the ipykernel.

-The above Dockerfile adds to the jupyter/datascience-notebook container.
-We first change the maintainer information to our information, then create a new conda environment named *session3_env*, and install python, numpy, dask, dask-jobqueue and the ipykernel.

 **Step 4.** Create a new repository in Docker Hub and link it to the *my_containers* repository in GitHub.